 As part of the Southland Science Programme, the land use inputs project is investigating what happens on the land - specifically how much nutrient is being applied and how much escapes to waterways.
 In particular this project will look at contaminant sources and answer what, where and how contaminants are entering waterways from the land.
 This project will also investigate land use or land management practices and the benefit of mitigation measures.

-Visit the Southland Science Programme page for more information on this project, updates on how it is progressing, reports and results.
+Visit the Southland Science Programme page for more information on this project.

 View our soil monitoring map on our mapping service, Beacon.